You Earned a Ticket!

 If your son or daughter needs special education services, it can be very helpful to keep good records including things like contact information, notes from meetings with teachers, and report cards.
 For guidance about what good notes look like for a parent of a student with a disability or disorder, watch this video from Understood.org.

-In order to evaluate learning progress for all students, students with disabilities are included in annual state testing.
-Students can be given extra time or other accommodations (such as having the test read to them) in order to enable them to participate in and complete the test.
-A small fraction of disabled students is given a different test, the California Alternate Assessment (CAA).
+Students with disabilities are included in annual state testing.
+Students can be given extra time or other accommodations (such as having the test read to them) so they can participate in and complete the test.
+Some disabled students take a different test, the California Alternate Assessment (CAA).
 (See Lesson 9.3 for more.)

 What does Least Restrictive Environment mean?